urmauur/nextjs-boilerplate/README.md

-# Next.js + Tailwind CSS + TypeScript Starter and Boilerplate
+# Next.js, Tailwind, TypeScript Starter and Boilerplate

 A fully-featured Next.js boilerplate combining TypeScript, Tailwind CSS, and a suite of development tools to streamline your project setup and improve code quality.